 “We spend all of our time in Coral Springs.
 Our kids actually go to school at the Atlantis Academy because they are able to accommodate Emma and Anthony, who has autism.”

-As a firefighter, New York City was a very special trip for Paul said Karen.
+As a firefighter, New York City was an extraordinary trip for Paul, said Karen.
 The World Center hotel they stayed at, is across the street from the World Trade Center, in full view of the September 11 Memorial and its reflecting pools.